CMPSC350-Computational-Narrative-F2024/final-product-audreyblarr/writing/reflection.md

 ## Summary

-My work involves the portrayal of an orange cat running, leaping, and interacting with a butterfly.
+My work involves the portrayal of an orange cat running and leaping through a field of flowers.
 An original picture of a standing orange cat is generated, then edited 29 times to add slight movements with each additional image, so the images can then be compiled into a flipbook that brings the orange cat to life.

 ## Reference works